Don’t stop when you are tired. Stop when you are done. – Unknown

 I am addicted to coffee.
 If there was a bucket of coffee, I would drink it.
 Then I became aware and amazed about just how little of water I drank.
 “Drinking enough water is a key element for maintaining your health and general well-being.
 Increasing your daily intake of water helps keep your skin looking vibrant and younger, aids digestion, improves your concentration and helps to remove toxins from your body.”
 There is also an app I use to track my water intake Drink More Water

 Once you have mastered time, you will understand how true it is that most people overestimate what they can accomplish in a year – and underestimate what they can achieve in a decade! – Tony Robbins

-Every tv show watched, every junk magazine you’ve read, disappearing into the wild of social networks and every gossip session with your mates – clutters your life and renders your mind out of focus.
-This is also stealing your time that you could have spent doing something that would bring you a little bit closer to your goals and dreams.
+Every tv show watched, every junk magazine read, disappearing into the wild of social networks and every gossip session with your mates – clutters your life and renders your mind out of focus.
+This is also stealing your time that you could have spent doing something that would bring you a little bit closer to your dreams.
 Think about all of those annoying little things that steal your time and evaluate what’s more important to you: time wasting or spending time leaving your dent in this world?!
 Be a master of your own time management.